martindisch/Connect-Box-WiFi/README.md

 ```

 ### venv
-Since there is a Python module to install (selenium), it's recommended to do
+Because there is a Python module to install (selenium), it's recommended to set
-that inside a Virtualenv.
+up a Virtualenv for that.
 ```
 sudo pip install Virtualenv
 ```
 Then, inside the project directory do
 ```
-virtualenv venv
+virtualenv venv         # Create venv
 . venv/bin/activate     # Activate venv
 pip install selenium
 deactivate              # Deactivate venv